Why Psychiatry

 were harmed by electroshock and by psychiatric drugs.
 Also

-appearing on the show was psychoanalyst Jeffrey Masson, Ph.D., who
+appearing on the show was psychoanalyst Jeffrey Masson, Ph.D.,

 said this: "Now we know that there's no other medical specialty